-4.1 The Company Secretary shall be the secretary of the Committee.

-- (a) Meetings of the ESOS Committee will be held as the ESOS Committee deems to be appropriate. - (b) Meetings should be organised so that attendance is maximised. - (c) A meeting may be called, at any other time, by the Chairman of the ESOS Committee or any member of the ESOS Committee.
+- 4.1 The Company Secretary shall be the secretary of the Committee. - 4.2 Frequency of meetings and attendance - (a) Meetings of the ESOS Committee will be held as the ESOS Committee deems to be appropriate. - (b) Meetings should be organised so that attendance is maximised. - (c) A meeting may be called, at any other time, by the Chairman of the ESOS Committee or any member of the ESOS Committee.
 Any Director or Key Senior Management may be invited to the meetings.